 Under our bylaws, directors are elected by a plurality of the votes properly cast.
 This means that the three director nominees receiving the highest number of affirmative votes will be elected as directors.
 You may vote for all the director nominees, withhold authority to vote your shares for all the director nominees or withhold authority to vote your shares with respect to any one or more of the director nominees.
 Withholding authority to vote your shares will have no effect on the election of those nominees.
-Broker "non-votes" (as defined below) will have no effect on the election of the nominees (Proposal No. 1).
+Abstentions and broker "non-votes" (as defined below) will have no effect on the election of the nominees.

 Under our bylaws, any proposal other than an election of directors is decided by a majority of the votes properly cast for and against such proposal, except where a larger vote is required by law or by our Third Amended and Restated Certificate of Incorporation, or certificate of incorporation, or bylaws.
-Abstentions and broker "non-votes" do not have an impact on Proposal Nos.
-2, 5, 6 and 7.
-Because Proposal Nos.
-3 and 4 require an affirmative vote of a majority of the outstanding shares entitled to vote thereon, abstentions and broker "non-votes" on Proposal Nos.
-3 and 4 will effectively be counted as votes against these proposals.
+Abstentions and broker "non-votes" do not have an impact on such proposals.